thomasweng15/E.V.E./README.md

 *	"youtube search [query]"	-- returns list of videos found by query.

-*	"news"						-- returns ten newest worldnews items from reddit
+*	"...news..."				-- opens a news website of your choosing (default is currently set to Bing News as I personally think the layout is really good.
+But you can change it to whatever you want!)

+*	"change news source"		-- this command takes precedence over the one above.
+The program will prompt you for a new news url.

+*	"play [artist]"				-- opens Last.fm radio to play similar artists.
+(Current music streaming solutions all require premium accounts.
+Last.fm radio doesn't even require user authentication)

-*	"screenshot"				-- takes a screenshot
+*	"..screenshot..."			-- takes a screenshot

 *	"Computer, [query]"			-- AI responds to query

 *	"[query]"					-- runs query against wolfram alpha

-*	"no/no stop"				-- accidental recording; do nothing.
+*	"no/...no stop..."			-- accidental recording; do nothing.

 Installation